-A community that is prepared is better able to cope during and recover better after an emergency than those that are not prepared.
+In general a community that is prepared is better able to cope during and recover better after an emergency than those that are not.

-Although Community Resilience is led by Local Authorities (Councils), it’s a massive team effort and its actually much more of a collaboration (between Local Authorities, Police, Fire, Ambulance, the Environment Agency, the NHS, Voluntary Agencies and many many more).
+Although Community Resilience is led by Local Authorities (Councils), it’s a massive team effort and its actually much more of a collaboration (between Local Authorities, Police, Fire, the Environment Agency, Voluntary Agencies and many more).
 Just try Googling it, you’ll find many agencies are involved in many ways!
 If you have any further questions do not hesitate to get into contact with us:

 Swindon: email@example.com or firstname.lastname@example.org

 Towards the end of October we will be showing you the variety of options for Community Resilience.
 We aim to cover aspects for those groups already involved to those interested in first beginning their path.
 Alongside this we understand you won’t be interested in everything on offer over the course of 27th and 28th October so please click here to see our most up to date AGENDA and the joining instructions

 Throughout the week we will be posting things on this page and our Twitter account @wiltsprepared so please keep checking back for new content.